therobinkim/life-in-27-seconds/README.md

 Afterwards, I followed the tips from http://electron.atom.io/docs/tutorial/application-distribution/ and put my `main.js` and `package.json` files in the `Life Explained in 27 Seconds.app/Contents/Resources/app` [directory](./Life%20Explained%20in%2027%20Seconds.app/Contents/Resources/app) (same one from up above).

-I tweaked the naems of the helper apps as well.
+I tweaked the names of the helper apps as well.
 However, renaming `Electron` in the `Life Explained in 27 Seconds.app/Contents/MacOS` [directory](./Life%20Explained%20in%2027%20Seconds.app/Contents/MacOS) to `Life Explained in 27 Seconds` would NOT allow me to open `Life Explained in 27 Seconds.app` any more.
+So, I left its name as `Electron`.

 ## What next?